American applicants aired nationally? Send me your name & phone

 For the record, I was admitted to a top 5 MBA school with less than

-.
+a 3.0 GPA.
 I tested well with a 96th percentile on the GMAT's, but

 this is not 98th or 99th percentile.
 What helped me most was the